rtdi/AppContainer/README.md

 On any computer install the Docker Daemon - if it is not already and download this docker image with

+    docker pull rtdi/appcontainer:latest-hana
-    docker pull rtdi/appcontainer:latest
+    docker pull rtdi/appcontainer:latest-snowflake

 Then start the image via docker run.
-Only one parameter needs to be set, the environment variable HANAJDBCURL.
-This consist of the hostname (in this example hana.rtdi.io) and the port number (39015 because the instance number is 90 - pattern is 3<instanceNo>15) and the MDC database name (here HXE).
+Only one parameter needs to be set, the environment variable JDBCURL.
+For Hana this consist of the hostname (in this example hana.rtdi.io) and the port number (39015 because the instance number is 90 - pattern is 3<instanceNo>15) and the MDC database name (here HXE).
+For Snowflake see the [Snowflake JDBC documentation](https://docs.snowflake.com/en/user-guide/jdbc-configure.html#jdbc-driver-connection-string).

-    docker run -d -p 80:8080 -e HANAJDBCURL=jdbc:sap://hana.rtdi.io:39015/HXE rtdi/appcontainer
+    docker run -d -p 80:8080 -e JDBCURL=jdbc:sap://hana.rtdi.io:39015/HXE rtdi/appcontainer

 From then on the application can be opened with at the URL http://&lt;dockerhostname&gt;/AppContainer/ with a list of applications